 Fighting Hunger While Positively Impacting the Food System

 Released June 2010

 A team of Heinz College students propose a low cost method for local farmers’ markets to accept food stamps cards via electronic benefits transfer (EBT).
 The team’s efforts focused on the seven farmers’ markets managed by the City of Pittsburgh, and their work covered methods for accepting EBT used in other cities, farmer acceptance of methods, card processing options, a spatial analysis of market locations vs. EBT users, and project marketing, evaluation, and funding recommendations.
-More information, including a video interview about their work, is available here.

 Published April 2010

 In this issue of Fellows in Focus, Riverlife's Executive Director Lisa Schroeder discusses the Mon Wharf Landing project, the latest completed milestone for Three Rivers Park, a vision for an urban-scale riverfront park in the heart of Pittsburgh.
 A brief history of Pittsburgh's shorelines is provided, and the challenges of riverfront development are discussed.
 Interested students should contact firstname.lastname@example.org.